belle2/basf2/online_book/fundamentals/hep_analyses.rst

 We call this **continuum background**.
-This background can be suppressed to a certain extent, although many analyses leave some part of this background in the data sample as it is relatively straightforward to model and cutting too strictly on contunuum suppression variables will hurt signal efficiency at some stage.
+This background can be suppressed to a certain extent, although many analyses leave some part of this background in the data sample as it is relatively straightforward to model and cutting too strictly on continuum suppression variables will hurt signal efficiency at some stage.
 You will have a lesson about :ref:`continuum suppression <onlinebook_cs>` and :ref:`examples of modelling <onlinebook_fitting>` later in these tutorials.